 - Chronic sore throat or hoarseness and/or difficulty in chewing or swallowing

-Biopsy is considered the gold standard to establish a diagnosis, often able to be performed in the UMOMSA office.
+Biopsy is considered the gold standard to establish a diagnosis, often able to be performed in our office.

-Pre-cancerous lesions such as dysplasia can often be managed by laser removal in the comfort of the UMOMSA office.
+Pre-cancerous lesions such as dysplasia can often be managed by laser removal in the comfort of our office.

 Salivary Gland Disease

-Patients referred for management of salivary disease will often require advanced imaging techniques such as CT scan, MRI (magnetic resonance imaging) or ultrasound guided imaging with biopsy to help establish a diagnosis.
+Patients referred for management of salivary gland disease will often require advanced imaging techniques such as CT scan, MRI (magnetic resonance imaging) or ultrasound-guided imaging with biopsy to help establish a diagnosis.

 Skin Cancer of the Face

-The most common vascular tumor of childhood is the hemangioma.
-Approximately 60% of hemangiomas occur within the head and neck
+The most common childhood vascular tumor is the hemangioma.
+Approximately 60 percent of hemangiomas occur within the head and neck

 Treatment includes both non-surgical (sclerotherapy) and surgical removal with reconstruction.
-The UMOMSA faculty work closely with interventional radiologists/vascular surgeons from the University of Maryland as embolization procedures are often needed prior to definitive surgical therapy.
+We work closely with University of Maryland interventional radiologists and vascular surgeons as embolization procedures are often needed prior to surgery.